-When you are caring for someone with Parkinson’s, or dementia, including Alzheimer’s, or someone recovering from a stroke or heart attack, it can be difficult to see how anyone outside of your situation could possibly help.
+When you are caring for someone with Parkinson’s, dementia (including Alzheimer’s), or someone recovering from a stroke or heart attack, it can be difficult to see how anyone outside of your situation could possibly help.
 You may also be tempted to micromanage or stay in control of the help that you do end up receiving.

 It’s important to realize that you don’t have to do it alone.
 Try to let go of some of the tasks that others can take on for you.
 Make a list of things that are not absolutely essential for you to complete, yourself - and say “yes” the next time someone offers to help.

 You can keep the request small - a trip to the grocery store once per week or a regular visit with your loved one.
 Quite often, there are people in your circle who will be happy to help once they realize their help is needed.

 Look into joining a local support group in your area.
 Your loved one's medical team might have material they can give you to point you in the right direction, and going along to a meeting might allow you to realize you are not alone in the challenges you face.

 It can be especially helpful to join a group with members who are also dealing with a parent with Alzheimer's, a spouse recovering from serious surgery, or other specific situations that are similar to yours.
 If getting out of the house isn't easy, try looking for an online support group.
 It is even easier to find people who are experiencing similar life changes to you on the internet, and you will often be able to find someone to talk to at any time of the day or night, which might well suit your needs.